 You can try to resolve this issue to some extent by using AI HDR+ mode but it is a constant problem that spoils P30 Pro’s moniker of low-light camera king for us.

 Huawei P30 Pro is the first smartphone that comes with a 10x lossless hybrid zoom lens and we are quite impressed with how much details it can capture without distorting the image during the day as well as at night.
 But sadly, sometimes while using this feature at night, the end result is a completely black photo in an abyss of nothingness.

-It is a recurring problem which can easily annoy the user as they’ll have to try to recapture their perfect shot.
+It is a recurring problem that can easily annoy the user as they’ll have to try to recapture their perfect shot.
 By summoning some patience for the “blackout effect,” you can take some good quality shots with 10x zoom even with minimum lights in the surroundings.

 The Case of Missing Autofocus in Selfie Camera

-The 32MP selfie camera that resides inside the tiny dewdrop notch of Huawei P30 Pro lacks a common feature that can be found in many other flagship phones; the ability to autofocus.
+The 32MP selfie camera that resides inside the tiny dewdrop notch of the Huawei P30 Pro lacks a common feature that can be found in many other flagship phones; the ability to autofocus.

-Just like its predecessor, P30 Pro comes with a fixed-focus lens which loses details while taking selfies at different distances.
+Just like its predecessor, P30 Pro comes with a fixed-focus lens that loses details while taking selfies at different distances.
 If you are taking a picture alone or with a friend in a close range of the sensor, you will get some amazing shots but if the selfies are meant to include you and some amazing background or scenery, the end result may not be too sharp and you will end up losing some of the details.